About Your Bladder Surgery With a Continent Cutaneous Diversion

 • If you wear contact lenses, wear your glasses instead.
 Wearing contact lenses during surgery can damage your eyes.

-• Don’t wear any metal objects.
-Remove all jewelry, including body piercings.
-The equipment used during your surgery can cause burns if it touches metal.
+• Do not wear any metal objects.
+Take off all jewelry, including body piercings.
+The tools used during your surgery can cause burns if they touch metal.

-• Remove nail polish and nail wraps.
+• Remove nail polish and wraps.

-• Leave valuable items (such as credit cards, jewelry, and your checkbook) at home.
+• Leave valuable items at home.

 • If you’re menstruating (have your monthly period), use a sanitary pad, not a tampon.
-You’ll get disposable underwear, as well as a pad if needed.
+We’ll give you disposable underwear and a pad if you need them.

 What to bring

-• A pair of loose-fitting pants (such as sweat pants).
+• A pair of loose-fitting pants (such as sweatpants).

 • Sneakers that lace up.
 You may have some swelling in your feet.
 Lace-up sneakers can fit over this swelling.

-• Your breathing device for sleep apnea (such as your CPAP device), if you have one.
+• Your breathing device for sleep apnea (such as your CPAP machine), if you have one.

 • Your incentive spirometer, if you have one.

-• Your Health Care Proxy form and other advance directives, if you completed them.
+• Your Health Care Proxy form and other advance directives, if you filled them out.

 • Your cell phone and charger.

 • This guide.
-Your healthcare team will use it to teach you how to care for yourself after surgery.
+You’ll use it to learn how to care for yourself after surgery.

 Once you’re in the hospital

-You’ll be asked to say and spell your name and date of birth many times.
+Many staff members will ask you to say and spell your name and birth date.
 This is for your safety.
 People with the same or a similar name may be having surgery on the same day.

 Meet with a nurse

 You’ll meet with a nurse before surgery.
-Tell them the dose of any medications you took after midnight and the time you took them.
-Make sure to include prescription and over-the-counter medications, patches, and creams.
+Tell them the dose of any medicines you took after midnight (12 a.m.) and the time you took them.
+Make sure to include prescription and over-the-counter medicines, patches, and creams.

 Your nurse may place an intravenous (IV) line in one of your veins, usually in your arm or hand.
-If your nurse does not place the IV, your anesthesiologist will do it in the operating room.
+If your nurse does not place the IV, your anesthesiologist (A-nes-THEE-zee-AH-loh-jist) will do it in the operating room.

 Marking your surgical site